MicrosoftDocs/fabric-docs/docs/security/disaster-recovery-guide.md

 When Fabric customers turn on the disaster recovery capacity setting, cross-region replication is enabled as a disaster recovery capability for OneLake data.
 The Fabric platform aligns with Azure regions to provision the geo-redundancy pairs.
 However, note that some regions don't have an Azure pair region, or the pair region doesn't support Fabric.
 For these regions, data replication isn't available.
 For more information, see [Regions with availability zones and no region pair](/azure/reliability/cross-region-replication-azure#regions-with-availability-zones-and-no-region-pair/) and [Fabric region availability](../admin/region-availability.md).

 > [!NOTE]
 > While Fabric offers a data replication solution in OneLake to support disaster recovery, there are notable limitations.
-For instance, KQL Database/Queryset data is stored externally to OneLake, which means that a separate disaster recovery approach is needed.
+For instance, the data of KQL databases and querysets is stored externally to OneLake, which means that a separate disaster recovery approach is needed.
 Refer to the following sections for the details of the disaster recovery approach for each Fabric item.

 #### Billing